 Think about what you need the most, then try to outsource some of those tasks to others, she says.
 Do the dishes and dirty laundry tend to pile up?
 Enlist the help of a housecleaner.
 Do you need a sitter so you can run errands?
 Ask a friend or relative to watch your loved one for an hour or two each week.

 Oftentimes, health insurance or disability will pay for services like skilled nursing care, nonmedical home care (such as housekeeping and cooking) and respite care (which includes adult day care and home care services).
-There may also be nonprofit organizations in your community, such as synagogue or church groups, that provide meals and other assistance, says Beurkens.
+There may also be nonprofit organizations in your community, such as synagogue or church groups, that provide meals and other assistance, Beurkens says.

 3. Practice Gratitude